Learn something new every day

 Once this cancer has been detected, additional tests help to confirm diagnosis and determine the stage of the cancer.
-These tests include physical exam, biopsies of any areas that appear cancerous, and a procedure called conization or cone biopsy, which removes a conical piece of tissue from the cervix.
+These tests include a physical exam, biopsies of any areas that appear cancerous, and a procedure called conization or cone biopsy, which removes a conical piece of tissue from the cervix.
 You may also expect to undergo more blood tests, x-rays, and various body scans to look for areas of cancer outside the cervix.

-Treatment of the condition depends much on stage.
+Treatment of the condition depends much on the stage of the cancer.
 When the cancer is in early stages, conization, laser surgery or cryosurgery (freezing the cells) can remove abnormal cells from the outside of the cervix.
-Once the cancer has moved more deeply into the cervix or is affecting the uterus, hysterectomy is almost always called for, and if the cancer has metastasized, women may also need to undergo radiation and/or chemotherapy to kill cancerous cells.
+Once the cancer has moved more deeply into the cervix or is affecting the uterus, a hysterectomy is almost always called for, and if the cancer has metastasized, women may also need to undergo radiation and/or chemotherapy to kill cancerous cells.
 The best treatment options are available for those who have this condition diagnosed early, which is why it cannot be emphasized enough that regular gynecological exams and pap smears are important.

 For many women who have cervical cancer, having a child in the future may be difficult or impossible.
 When the condition is caught in early stages, removal of abnormal cells or conization, and even removal of most of the cervix doesn’t mean you can’t get pregnant.
 Yet since the cervix is essentially the holding point for a growing fetus, pregnancies are much more likely to miscarry.
 Obviously more significant treatment, like hysterectomy, means pregnancy is not possible.

-The HPV vaccination may be the best chance of preventing cervical cancer, though it is certainly not a license to have unprotected sex, and it is not a 100% guarantee that cervical cancer won’t occur.
-Some parents believe that the vaccination will give kids license to engage in sex early or send a mixed message to their children, and are wary of having their daughters vaccinated.
+The HPV vaccination may be the best chance of preventing cervical cancer, although it is certainly not a license to have unprotected sex, and it is not a 100% guarantee that cancer won’t occur.
+Some parents believe the vaccination will give kids license to engage in sex early or send a mixed message to their children, and are wary of having their daughters vaccinated.
 It should be noted that HPV may be contracted by skin-to-skin contact and does not necessarily have to be contracted through standard sexual intercourse.
 Girls and boys should be counseled to abstain from sex and wait, since multiple sex partners and early sexual intercourse increases risk of HPV infection for both.
-Those who are sexually active should always use condoms, which may decrease HPV infection risk, in addition to protecting men and women both from other sexually transmitted diseases.
+Those who are sexually active should always use condoms, which may decrease HPV infection risk, in addition to protecting both men and women from other sexually transmitted diseases.